c-hydro/fp-docker/README.rst

 Authors
 *******

-All authors involved in the docker development for FloodPROOFS system are reported in this authors_ file.
+All authors involved in the docker development for Flood-PROOFS system are reported in this authors_ file.

 License
 *******

-By accessing or using the FloodPROOFS modelling system, code, data or documentation, you agree to be bound by the FloodPROOFS license available.
+By accessing or using the Flood-PROOFS modelling system, code, data or documentation, you agree to be bound by the Flood-PROOFS license available.
 See the license_ for details.

 Changelog
 *********